How do I connect my iPad to my TV wirelessly?

 I’m struggling to connect my iPad to my TV wirelessly.
 I’ve tried a few methods, but nothing seems to work.
 I need to mirror my iPad’s screen for a presentation tomorrow.
 Any suggestions on how to do this?

-First off, if both your iPad and TV are on the same Wi-Fi network, you have a few straightforward options:
+First, make sure both your iPad and TV are connected to the same Wi-Fi network.
+From there, you have a couple of practical approaches:

 I’ve been in the same boat trying to mirror my iPad to the TV, and it can be a real headache.
 Here are a few less common but effective methods you might want to try: